By Pia Ersfeld

 More wonderful experiences can be found on her blog “Frau E. noted…”

-Very humorous and nicely written... (-; I think that if you can listen to advice, it's from people who have had positive experiences themselves.
-I just heard from a young woman a few days ago that singing helped her with migraines Helps!
-Like many other complaints, it's probably that everyone has their own path and has to find out for themselves what works for them.
-So never stop trying.
+Very humorous and nicely written… (-; I think if you're going to listen to advice, it should come from people who have had positive experiences themselves.
+Just a few days ago, I heard from a young woman that singing helps her with her migraines!
+It's probably like with many other ailments; everyone simply has their own way and has to find out for themselves what works.
+So never stop trying things out.

 Dear Anika,

-It is really relieving to read that “internal” people also experience negative things in the system and with unwise advice.
+It's truly reassuring to read that even "insiders" experience negative aspects of the system and receive unwise advice.

-As a non-medical person, you are always left stunned by incompetent doctors who don't admit their lack of knowledge, but prefer to send you home with the burden of a demonstrably ineffective treatment option.
+As a non-medical professional, one is often left speechless by incompetent doctors who refuse to admit their lack of knowledge and instead send you home burdened with a demonstrably ineffective treatment option.

 Pia Ersfeld

-However, I can tell you a thing or two about advice from the very wide circle of friends of mine and my mother.
+However, I could tell you a thing or two about advice from my or my mother's wider circle of acquaintances.

-From the Indian faith healer in London, acupressure from a nun (which we even tried - in front of the pain clinic :) ), homeopathy from THE ONE HEALER - for others it's completely different, a low-carb diet recommendation from a well-known German migraine practice With several practitioners and our own clinic, almost everything was included.
+From an Indian faith healer in London, to acupressure from a nun (which we even tried – before going to the pain clinic!), to homeopathy from THE ONE HEALER – apparently, others have completely different opinions, to a low-carb diet recommendation from a well-known German migraine practice with several practitioners and its own clinic – it was all there.

-What I actually find bitter is that these dubious ADVICE are not only given by “well-meaning” laypeople, but also by “experts” such as neurologists and psychologists.
+What I find truly appalling is that this dubious advice isn't just given by "well-meaning" laypeople, but also by "experts" like neurologists and psychologists.

-If I didn't work in the medical field myself (albeit in a different role and specialty), I would have been guilty of malpractice and fraud in recent years (false diagnoses in order to be able to prescribe out-of-label use medications without possibly giving any justification to them to have to write to the statutory health insurance company etc., incorrect assessment of NW keyword drug-induced depression) and and and have been done
+If I didn't work in the medical field myself (albeit in a different role and specialty), I would have been the victim of malpractice, insurance fraud (false diagnoses to prescribe off-label medications without potentially having to provide justification to the statutory health insurance company, misjudgments of side effects, keyword: medication-induced depression), and so on and so forth

-With many warm greetings from a big city in Germany,
+With warmest greetings from a large city in Germany,

 Anika G.